Donyale Luna: Exposure in Europe and International success

-By 1966, Luna had become an internationally recognized model and in November 1966, Luna appeared in Cosmopolitan.
-In April 1967 Donyale also frequented Trude Heller's discotheque in Greenwich Village and covered a number of albums for Blue Note Records such as Lush Life, Mustang, A New Conception, Let 'em Roll and Easy Walker.
+During the late 1960s, she continued to model internationally, while earning some of the highest fees in the industry.
+In 1969, it was reported that she was paid "$1,000 a week."
 Luna appeared in American Vogue in August 1969 and in 1970 in an advertisement for a colored contacts company which she often wore, it was reported she "changes her eyes to match her moods as she flits through Rome's posh parties while picture making for Carlo Ponti."